2016 Australian federal election debates and forums: 13 May – Sky News Daily Telegraph People's Forum

 Sky News had planned a debate in Brisbane for Thursday 12 May.
 Shorten agreed but Turnbull did not and so the debate did not occur.
 Shorten had tried to hold a debate in Townsville.

-The Sky News Daily Telegraph People's Forum, the first leaders' debate, took place at 7:00pm AEST on Friday, 13 May in the RSL club in Windsor, New South Wales.
+The Sky News Daily Telegraph People's Forum, the first leaders' debate, took place at 7:00 p.m.
+AEST on Friday, 13 May in the RSL club in Windsor, New South Wales.
 It was organised by Sky News and The Daily Telegraph and broadcast on Sky News.
 David Speers moderated the debate.

 The audience was made up of 100 undecided voters selected by polling company Galaxy Research.
 The leaders open the programme with a statement, and close with a speech, with the unscripted questions asked in between.
 Shorten won the audience vote by 42 votes to 29, with 29 undecided.

 The Sydney Morning Herald, The Courier-Mail and The Australian Financial Review have criticized the debate being held on a Friday night, which generally has low television viewership.
 It drew an average of 54,200 viewers, making it the thirteenth most watched pay television program of the night.
 Sixty people protested against the proposed Western Sydney Airport outside the venue.